This is a printer friendly page

 In 1958 Australia opened its first (and only) nuclear reactor at Lucas Heights, a southern suburb of Sydney.

-The nuclear reactor produces neutrons, subatomic particles found in the nucleus of all atoms, through the process of fission – the splitting of a large atom, such as uranium, into two smaller ones.
+The nuclear reactor produces neutrons, subatomic particles found in the nucleus of all atoms (except hydrogen), through the process of fission – the splitting of a large atom, such as uranium, into two smaller ones.
 Fission occurs when a heavy nucleus absorbs a neutron and splits.
 Neutrons are given off in the process of fission and, after slowing down (losing energy), are used to keep the fission chain reaction going.

 The Lucas Height reactor was originally built to test materials for their suitability in use in future power reactors.
 With the decision not to pursue a power reactor program in Australia, there has been a gradual change in how the reactor has been used over the years.